-Radha Soami Satsang Beas together with its international affiliates (RSSB) is a philosophical organization based on the spiritual teachings of all religions and dedicated to a process of inner development under the guidance of a spiritual teacher.
+Radha Soami Satsang Beas (RSSB) along with its international affiliates is a philosophical organization based on the spiritual teachings of all religions and dedicated to a process of inner development under the guidance of a spiritual teacher.

 In the Indian language, Radha Soami means ‘lord of the soul’, satsang describes a group that seeks truth, and Beas refers to the town near which the main centre is located in northern India.
 There are a number of other contemporary movements that use the name ‘Radha Soami’ but Radha Soami Satsang Beas is not associated with any of them.

-The philosophy teaches a personal path of spiritual development which includes a vegetarian diet, abstinence from intoxicants, a moral way of life and the practice of daily meditation.
+By performing the meditation practice according to the teacher's instructions, individuals can realize the presence of God within themselves.
+It is a solitary practice that is done in the quiet of one's own home.
+Members commit themselves to a way of life that supports spiritual growth while carrying out their responsibilities to family, friends and society.
 There are no rituals, ceremonies, hierarchies or mandatory contributions, nor are there compulsory gatherings.
 Members need not give up their cultural identity or religious preference to follow this path.

 To build on the primary spiritual practice of meditation, members are vegetarian, abstain from alcohol, tobacco, and recreational drugs, and are expected to lead a life of high moral values.
 A vegetarian diet encourages respect and empathy for all life and acknowledges that there is a debt to be paid for taking any life unnecessarily.
 Abstaining from intoxicants improves ones ability to concentrate and calms the mind during meditation.
 Members are encouraged to be self-supporting and not be a burden on society.
 They are free to make their own choices in life and maintain any cultural or religious affiliations they choose.
 RSSB does not involve itself in the personal lives of its members.